tonyganch/gonzales-pe/doc/CSSP.USAGE.en.md

 #### 2. API

-In Node.js you can use Gonzales module in this way: `gonzales = require('gonzales')`.
+In Node.js you can use Gonzales module this way: `gonzales = require('gonzales')`.

 You can use CSSP AST through the next functions.

 ##### SRC -> AST

-Parses source style to AST: `gonzales.srcToCSSP(src, rule, needInfo)`, where:
+It parses source style to AST: `gonzales.srcToCSSP(src, rule, needInfo)`, where:

-* `src` — string with the CSS style;
+* `src` — a string with the CSS style;
-* `rule` — string with the token type in case the style is not whole; for example you want to parse only *declaration*, so it is needed to call `srcToCSSP('color: red', 'declaration')`; in case the style is whole and you don't need info-object, the call is shortned to `srcToCSSP(src)`;
+* `rule` —  a string with the token type (in case the style is not complete);  for example, you want to parse only *declaration*, then you have to call `srcToCSSP('color: red', 'declaration')`; in case the style is complete and you don't need an info-object, the call is shortned to `srcToCSSP(src)`;
-* `needInfo` — include an info-object into AST; in most cases you don't need it, but if you included that, you must pass this `true` value in all functions with `needInfo` argument in signature.
+* `needInfo` — whether to include info-object into AST; in most cases you don't need it, but if it is included, you have to pass this `true` value in all functions with `needInfo` argument in signature.

 ##### AST -> SRC

 Translates AST to style: `gonzales.csspToSrc(ast, hasInfo)`, where:

-* `ast` — AST to translate;
+* `ast` — AST to be translated;
-* `needInfo` — include an info-object into AST; in case it was while parsing of the style into AST, you need to make it `true` here too.
+* `needInfo` — whether an info-object is included into AST; in case it was when the style was parsed, you have to make it `true` here as well.

 ##### AST -> TREE

 Translates AST to the string representation of the tree: `gonzales.csspToTree(ast)`, where:

-* `ast` — AST to translate.
+* `ast` — AST to be translated.

-This function is useful for debug or learning purposes.
+This function is useful for debugging or learning purposes.